mitjafelicijan/unfold/readme.md

 3. Install unfold tool `[sudo] npm i -g @mitjafelicijan/unfold`
 4. If first time use, execute `unfold --auth`
 5. Go to your projects's folder and execute `unfold --init`
+6. Create `deployment.yml` by executing `unfold --create`
+7. Deploy your code with `unfold --deploy`

+Check also `unfold --help` for additional information.

 ## Deployment file